 Visit ProfessionalsHealthConnection Dynamic Stretches page to print these (and more) exercises so you can take them to the gym, show them to your doctor, coach or trainer to see if they are right for you.

-From a standing position with your arms hanging loosely at you sides, flex, extend, and rotate each of the following joints:
+From a standing position with your arms hanging loosely at you sides, flex, extend, and rotate the following joints:

 - Trunk and Shoulder Blades